Learning Physical Concepts in Cyber-Physical Systems: A Case Study: Solution

 \subsection{Solution 2: Communicating agents}

-As mentioned in Section \ref{sec:SOTA}, in most cases strong priors are needed to extract actual physical concepts from CPS data.
-In this section we demonstrate and validate a method introduced by \cite{Nautrup2020-af}.
-Their solution essentially consists of three components (see Figure \ref{fig:comm-agents-architecture}). \Ni There is (at least) one encoder neural network $E(\mathbf{X})$ that maps the observations $\mathbf{X} \in \real^{s \times n}$ into a lower dimensional space $\mathbf{z} \in \real^m$ with $m\ll n$ using a deep neural network. \Nii There are $k$ decoders $D_1(\mathbf{z}), \dots, D_k(\mathbf{z})$ that solve different tasks using the latent representation $\mathbf{z}$ of the observations as input.
-The authors call these tasks ``questions''.
-These could for example be regression problems. \Niii A special filter component $\phi(\mathbf{z})$, which limits the amount of information transferred from the encoder to each individual decoder.
+In most cases strong priors are needed to extract actual physical concepts from CPS data.
+In this section we demonstrate a method introduced by \cite{Nautrup2020-af}.
+Their solution essentially consists of three components (see Figure \ref{fig:comm-agents-architecture}). \Ni There is (at least) one encoder neural network $E(\mathbf{X})$ that maps the observations $\mathbf{X} \in \real^{s \times n}$ into a lower dimensional space $\mathbf{z} \in \real^m$ using a deep neural network. \Nii There are $k$ decoders $D_1(\mathbf{z}), \dots, D_k(\mathbf{z})$ that solve different tasks (questions) using the latent representation $\mathbf{z}$ of the observations as input. \Niii A filter component $\phi(\mathbf{z})$, which limits the amount of information transferred from the encoder to each individual decoder.
 Intuitively, the filter can be thought of as adding random noise to the latent space variables before transferring them to the decoders.
 The loss function maximizes the amount of noise added, while minimizing the mean squared error of the regression problems solved by the decoders.